-Many clients don't plan to retire at once.
-They may plan to ease into retirement by working part-time for a while and then seeing how they feel.
+You may decide you don't want to retire all at once.
+You may plan to ease into retirement by working part-time for a while and then seeing how you feel.
 Distribution planning for this type of retirement involves a series of transitions.
 You may set up the accounts and the portfolio to generate a relatively small income now with the idea of increasing the income later.
-This may require another transition or two, with all the same attention given to asset positioning, the timing of liquidations, and the tax impact of IRA withdrawals-not to mention all the hand-holding and warnings about drawing down their nest egg too quickly.
+This may require another transition or two, with all the same attention given to asset-positioning, the timing of liquidations, and the tax impact of IRA withdrawals-not to mention seeking the advice of a financial professional.

-Perhaps one of the biggest differences between accumulation plans and distribution planning, at least from the advisor's standpoint, is that once clients begin drawing income from their investment portfolio, their accounts require much closer attention.
-Not only must you invest the assets in a prudent manner, but you also must watch the amount and timing of distributions to ensure that the nest egg lasts.
-Advisors who are used to investing only for growth may need to go through an important transition themselves to fully understand the nuances of retirement-income planning.
+Perhaps one of the biggest differences between accumulation planning and distribution planning is that once you begin drawing income from your investment portfolio, your accounts require much closer attention.
+Not only must you invest the assets in a prudent manner, you also must watch the amount and timing of distributions to ensure that the nest egg lasts.
+Investors who are used to investing only for growth may need to go through an important transition themselves to fully understand the nuances of retirement-income planning.

-Elaine Floyd, CFP® is Director of Retirement and Life Planning for Horsesmouth, LLC, where she helps people understand the practical and technical aspects of retirement income planning.
+Elaine Floyd, CFP[®] is Director of Retirement and Life Planning for Horsesmouth, LLC, where she helps people understand the practical and technical aspects of retirement income planning.